-Moderators, panelists, and presenters are encouraged to submit an abstract of their current work for the Research and Practice Highlights section of the Workshop notebook.
+Moderators, panelists, presenters, and all participants are encouraged to submit an abstract of their current work for the Research and Practice Highlights section of the Workshop notebook.
 All Workshop participants receive correspondence regarding how to submit an abstract of their current work.

 The audience will include academics, practitioners, and policymakers with diverse backgrounds, experience, and knowledge.
-Because of this diversity, it will be helpful to define any legal and technical terms and acronyms.
+Because of this diversity, it will be helpful to define any legal and technical terms and avoid the use of acronyms.

 Plenaries and Monday and Tuesday Concurrent Sessions

 These panels have a moderator and three to five panelists.
 Since panels are intended to provoke discussion, we recommend moderators provide background information on the issue and present prepared questions at the opening of the session.

 These sessions are 90 minutes long.
 Panelists will have about 10 minutes each to respond to the moderator's questions.
 After all panelists have spoken, the moderator will open the discussion to the audience, leaving about half the session for question and answer.

 Laptop computers and projectors will be available for PowerPoint presentations in the plenary sessions.
 PowerPoint is not available in the Monday or Tuesday afternoon concurrent sessions—this is a longstanding Workshop tradition meant to encourage conversation and exchange between panelists and participants.

 Moderators help create an atmosphere where researchers, practitioners, and policymakers from wide-ranging backgrounds can exchange ideas in a positive, constructive environment.

 Formulate panel questions based on the Workshop theme and expertise of the panelists.
 Submit three to four questions directly to session panelists by the date requested.